rzetterberg/alven/README.md

 - Is stable
 - Built using modern technology

-## Features
+## Testing

-The project functionality is described by Cucumber feature files in the folder `features`.
-The features should be focused on describing user functionality, and avoid describing internal functionality.
+The project is tested in 3 different levels: unit, integration and acceptance.

+### Unit

+These tests prove that pure functions produce the expected output.
+They should be written using QuickCheck.

+### Integration

+These tests prove that different subsystems of the project works together as expected.
+For example check that database functions produce the expected output from a known state.

+### Acceptance

+These tests prove that the project works as expected from a users perspective.

-The acceptance tests that use those features shoudle be simple and show that a minimal client (no javascript, no css) can use those features.
-The project is built with progressive enhancement in mind to be able to serve all types of users.
+The user perspective is considered the web interface by using a minimal browser that does not support javascript, css, flash etc. The project is built with progressive enhancement in mind to be able to serve all types of users.